blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 attacks with, dealing 1d6 piercing damAge: on a hit.

 ## 9 Greenfoot
-Some elves which were partly responsible for the collapse of the dwarven empires were reluctant to see a new hegemony simply replace the last.
-Those with power consolidated it and retreated to enclaves just outside the sphere of imperial influence.
-Others concealed their identities or sought out remote refuges.
+These humans often congregate on the periphery of civilization, where they look after forest gardens, refusing to till the land or use metal tools.
+A popular greenfoot practice is to bring their newborns to fairy circles to beg for blessings and a fae name.

 ```
-Age: mature at 18, live up to 750 years
+Age: mature at 18, live less than a century
-Languages: Common, Elvish
+Languages: Common
 Size: Medium
 Speed: 30
-Ability Score Increase:  +2 DEX, +1 WIS
+Ability Score Increase:  +2 CHA, +1 WIS
 ```

+### The natural way
+You may craft simple melee weapons and shields of stone, wood, and other natural materials.
+Each item made this way requires 1 hour and access to natural resources.
+These weapons are nearly worthless in trade, and break upon rolling a natural 1 on an attack roll with them.

 ### Meditation (requires at least 13 INT)
+The fae gifted you as a child.
 In place of traditional sleep, you may meditate and rest without losing consciousness.
 You find that this technique is more efficient than conventional sleep, and that you only need 4 hours of meditation each night to sustain you.

 ### Wheel Of Life(requires at least 15 WIS)
 Your fey ancestry has enticed the mysteries of nature to unravel themselves to